-Keys Please contact the SAO for keys to the main NELC office (Humanities 378A), building.
-The keys are free when you receive them, but you will be billed \$50 for each lost key.
+Keys Please contact the SAO for keys to the main NELC office (Kaplan 378A), Reading will be billed \$50 for each lost key.

-Reading Room, the kitchen, the graduate student office, and the throughout the year.
+Room, kitchen, and TA spaces.
+The keys are free when you receive them, but you your copy code.
+Please DO NOT abuse this privilege.
+Copies are monitored throughout the year.
 You are given 200 free copies per quarter.

-Photocopies A copy machine is available for use in 378A Humanities.
-The last 4 digits of your running low or you have a request.
+Photocopies A copy machine is available for use in 378A Kaplan.
+The last 4 digits of your UID is something is running low or you have a request.